OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 .. option:: --target-values <TARGET-VALUES>

-    A list of target pixel values in the source image to be considered target pixels.
+    A single value or a comma separated list of target pixel values in the source image to be considered target pixels.
     If not specified, all non-zero pixels will be considered target pixels.

 .. option:: --max-distance <MAX-DISTANCE>

     Maximum distance.
-The nodata value will be used for pixels beyond this distance (default: 0)
+The nodata value will be used for pixels beyond this distance.
+    Distance is interpreted in pixels unless `--distance-units geo` is specified.

+.. option:: --distance-units <pixel|geo>

+    Units for the distance.
+If `geo` is specified, the distance will be calculated in georeferenced units (meters or degrees) using the pixel size of the input raster.
+    Otherwise, the distance is interpreted in pixels.

 .. option:: --fixed-buffer <FIXED-BUFFER>

-    Fixed buffer value (instead of the actual distance) (default: 0)
+    Define a fixed value to be written in the output pixels that are within the specified maximum distance from the target pixels, instead of the actual distance.

 .. option:: --nodata <NODATA>